DominicZahn/Project_Neo/docu/Exercise2.md

 ---

 ### 0.0 General Questions
+> *Controller Manager does not seem to launch properly in rviv launch file!*

 > *Better way to structure package?
 So that intellisense works!*

 > *Why is the full tf chain not loaded at the start of the programm?*